Djibril-Djebali/scRNAseq_UMAP_workflow/README.md

 Steps for the analysis:

-Reference data extraction :
+-Reference data extraction :
 Use of the MouseGastrulationData R package and the following documentation https://www.bioconductor.org/packages/release/data/experiment/vignettes/MouseGastrulationData/inst/doc/MouseGastrulationData.htmlto to extract the data of the following article [(doi:10.1016/j.stem.2023.04.018)](https://doi.org/10.1016/j.stem.2023.04.018).

-Normalisation :
+-Normalisation :
 Using the process from Pijuan-Sala et al. 2019 [(doi:10.1038/s41586-019-0933-9)](https://doi.org/10.1038/s41586-019-0933-9) method with the Scran R package

-Integration :
+-Integration :
 Using the method of integration of Seurat v4 https://satijalab.org/seurat/archive/v4.3/integration_mapping and then doing a dimensionality reduction following the same tutorial

-Visualisation :
+-Visualisation :
 The visualisation of data was based from the figure of this article https://www.cell.com/cell-stem-cell/fulltext/S1934-5909(23)00170-4?_returnURL=https%3A%2F%2Flinkinghub.elsevier.com%2Fretrieve%2Fpii%2FS1934590923001704%3Fshowall%3Dtrue

 ## Usage